oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-01-construction-principles.md

   * Common Vulnerability Scoring System (CVSS) Version 2.0 [cite](#CVSS2)
     * JSON Schema Reference: https://www.first.org/cvss/cvss-v2.0.json

-Even though the JSON schema does not prohibit specifically additional properties and custom keywords, it is strongly recommended not to use them.
+Even though not all - especially the referenced ones - JSON schemas prohibit specifically additional properties and custom keywords, it is strongly recommended not to use them.
 Suggestions for new fields SHOULD be made through issues in the TC's GitHub.
+The JSON schemas defined in this standard do not allow the use of additional properties and custom keywords.

 > The standardized fields allow for scalability across different issuing parties and dramatically reduce the human effort and
 > need for dedicated parsers as well as other tools on the side of the consuming parties.